datascience/RDA-WGDC-CSV-Data-Citation-Prototype/README.md

 * Print details
 * Full audit log

-You can initialize the QueryStore by using its API.
+You can initialize the QueryStore by using its API, refer to the examples for getting started.
 The QueryStore uses Hibernate to persist the data.
+Details below.

 ```java
        PersistentIdentifierAPI api = new PersistentIdentifierAPI();